Humbugs/Humbugs.github.io/_products/cough-candy-twists.md

 height:
 depth:
 weight:
-meta_description: Cough Candy Twists only £1.20/100g.
+meta_description: 'Cough Candy Twists only Ãº1.20/100g.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Hard, Wrapped]
 colour: [Red]